aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_openjumptosearch.md

 ## OpenJumpToSearch         --  open a file and automatically jump to search string

 ## Desc
-open a file and automatically jump to search string
+* open a file and automatically jump to first occurance of a specific word in the file (eg, as part of shell command-line startup)

 ## See also
 * vimhelp://-+/